-Do not put anything between the battery cable ring lug and the battery post (see Figure 2-4), or the flat metal part of the inverter's DC terminal (see Figure 2-5).
+Do not put anything between the battery cable ring lug and the battery post (Figure 2-5), or the flat metal part of the inverter's DC terminal (Figure 2-6).
 When connecting the battery cable, it should be placed directly against the battery post or inverter terminal.
 Incorrectly installed hardware causes a high resistance connection which could lead to poor inverter performance, and may melt the cable and terminal connections.
 See Table 2-1 for the torque requirements.

-Info: The DC terminal and Hex nuts on the CSW2012-X are made of stainless steel, which has a high likelihood of galling or thread seizing while being tightened-causing the bolts to strip or to snap/ break off.
+Info: The DC terminal and Hex nuts on the CMW3012H are made of stainless steel, which has a high likelihood of galling or thread seizing while being tightened-causing the bolts to strip or to snap/ break off.
 To reduce this risk, use an anti-seize lubricant, tighten the fasteners slowly (at low rpms) without interruption, and apply only light pressure.